zackbatist/open-archaeo/README.md

 ### Viewshed Analysis

 + gianmarcoalberti / FuzzyViewshed / [GitHub](https://github.com/gianmarcoalberti/FuzzyViewshed) - ArcGIS toolbox for fuzzy viewshed calculation
++ zoran-cuckovic / QGIS-visibility-analysis / [GitHub](https://github.com/zoran-cuckovic/QGIS-visibility-analysis) / [Website](http://www.zoran-cuckovic.from.hr/QGIS-visibility-analysis/) - Calculates visible surface from a given observer point over a digital elevation model.
+The plugin is intended for more complex modelling, such as the depth below the visible horizon or generation of intervisibilty networks between groups of points.
+It is particularly performant for multiple viewshed calculations form a set of fixed points.
++ zoran-cuckovic / senscape / [GitHub](https://github.com/zoran-cuckovic/senscape) - A toolbox for modelling human perception of topography for QGIS, based on QGIS viewshed module.

 ### Modelling & Inference